demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 nil
 ```

-To make sure that this `init` function being called during application bootstrap, we need to invoke it from the `start-app` function.
+Let's invoke this `init` function from the application's `start-app` function to set up this configuration during application bootstrap.

 ```diff
  (ns wheel.infra.core